 This Christ Carrying the Cross is a copy after Sebastiano del Piombo.
-It entered the Borghese Collection at some point in the 17th century, having most likely come through the estate of the elder Olimpia Aldobrandini.
+It entered the Borghese Collection through the substantial inheritance of Pietro Aldobrandini and is listed in the 1626 inventory of the estate of Olimpia Aldobrandini the Elder.
 This panel, of quite good quality, is a partial replica of the well-known composition by the Venetian painter, of which numerous versions were made.
 In this case, the isolated figure of Christ emerges from the dark background as he drags the cross to Golgotha.
 The close-up perspective, together with the use of dark colours seems to infuse the scene with greater pathos, rendering it more effective from the devotional point of view.

 Salvator Rosa, 90.4 x 67.5 x 6 cm